 The study reported the reduction of testosterone through castration in patients with prostate cancer caused metastatic prostate cancer to regress.
 Giving testosterone caused prostate cancer to grow.
 The caveat is that this growth only occurred in one patient!
 Dr. Huggins had based his “enhanced growth” conclusion on a single patient, using a test—acid phosphatase—that has since been abandoned because it provides such erratic results!

 This is not sufficient evidence to answer the question can testosterone cause cancer of the prostate.
-After a review of the literature regarding testosterone and prostate cancer, he found that the reports of testosterone causing rapid growth of prostate cancer occurred in men who already had extremely low testosterone levels, due to castration or estrogen treatment.
+After a review of the literature regarding testosterone and prostate cancer, he found that the reports of testosterone causing rapid growth of prostate cancer occurred in men who already had extremely low testosterone levels.
+However, due to castration or estrogen treatment.

 After his year-long review of the literature, he concluded: “This historical perspective reveals that there is not now, nor has there ever been, a scientific basis for the belief that testosterone causes prostate cancer to grow.”
 Yet this study has formed the basis of treatment and prevention of prostate cancer depriving many men of the benefits of testosterone.